Creative Balance Health | Women's Health, Functional Health, Nutritionist, Weight Loss

 Yes, stress makes you hungry . . . and now we know why.

-You may have noticed that I write a lot about stress and its contributing relationship to most diseases, chronic health conditions, poor sleep, and definitely weight gain.
+You may have noticed that I write a lot about stress and its contributing relationship to most diseases, chronic health conditions, poor sleep, and weight gain.

 Stress eating.
 Yes, it’s a thing.